 We did not opt to have lunch, but I will admit that it looked pretty freaking tasty!

+This is the perfect day trip from the airport area!
 From the San Jose Airport, it will take about exactly one hour to get to the La Paz Waterfall Gardens.
 The start of this drive involves driving through downtown Alajuela.
 Traffic can get a bit backed up here especially during rush hour.

 After getting through the city the drive becomes much more beautiful.
 The roads are all paved and decently maintained.
 Some of the drive can be a bit curvy, but the views will make it all worth it.

 If you just input “La Paz Waterfall Gardens” into your GPS you will have no trouble finding it.

 If you plan on renting a car in Costa Rica. check out our 10% discount with our favorite company, Adobe.

 There is a large parking lot right next to the main entrance.
 There will be employees working to direct you to a spot.
 Although there is a parking attendant it is best to not leave anything of value in your car.
 It’s better to be safe than sorry!